MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 * Operational performance improves.
 Post-ingestion resources are reduced for background grooming operations on [extents](../management/extents-overview.md) in the source table.

 > [!NOTE]
-> When the source table has a soft delete period of `0sec` (or `00:00:00`), any update policy referencing it must be transactional.
+> When the source table has a soft delete period of `0sec` (or `00:00:00`), any update policy referencing this table must be transactional.

 ## Performance impact